 Elective choices are based on the number of students who select that subject.
 We cannot guarantee that all elective choices will run.

-All Subject selections MUST be completed online via Web preferences by Friday 4th August 2023.

-Students will receive an email from Webpreferences for access to the student portal.
+IMPORTANT: All Subject selections MUST be completed online via Web preferences by Friday 16th August 2024.
+Students will receive an email from Web preferences for access to the student portal.

 Year 10 Course of Study

 All Year 10 students must study the following subjects:

 - Religious Education

 - English

 - Mathematics: General and Methods

 - Science (minimum 3 terms of Science)

 - Humanities (minimum 3 terms of Humanities)

 - Physical Education and Health

+- Wellbeing

 Electives \

-• Year 10 students choose 6 electives.
+Year 10 students choose 6 electives.
 If they choose to complete a VCE subject this will replace 4 of those 6 choices.

+IMPORTANT:

-All Subject selections MUST be completed online via Web preferences by Friday 4th August 2023.
+All Subject selections MUST be completed online via Web preferences by Friday 16th August 2024.

-Students will receive an email from Webpreferences for access to the student portal.
+Students will receive an email from Web preferences for access to the student portal.

 VCE Accelerated Learning Options

-Year 10 Accelerated Learning is by application approval only and the subjects on this list are the only options available for Accelerated Learning:
+The subjects on this list are the only options available for Year 10 Accelerated Learning\:

 Science

-- Biology Units 1 & 2 - Psychology Units 1 & 2
+- Biology Units 1 & 2

+- Psychology Units 1 & 2

 Physical Education and Health

-- Health and Human Development Units 1 & 2 - Physical Education Units 1 & 2
+- Health and Human Development Units 1 & 2

+- Physical Education Units 1 & 2

+Humanities

 - Business Management Units 1 & 2

 - Legal Studies Units 1 & 2

 - History Units 1 & 2

 The Arts

-- Art Making and Exhibiting Units 1 & 2 - Music Performance Units 1 & 2
+- Art Making and Exhibiting Units 1 & 2

+- Music Performance Units 1 & 2

 Technology

 - Product Design & Technology (Textiles or Wood, Metal & Plastics) Units 1 & 2

 - Systems Engineering Units 1 & 2

 - Food Studies Units 1 & 2

-Note: please see the back of the book for Accelerated Learning Application Form
+Acceleration Application Forms can be collected via the front office.

+\Subjects offered are dependent on numbers
-Expectations for students studying a VCE subject

-The Victorian Curriculum and Assessment Authority sets out guidelines that have to be strictly adhered to by teachers and students.
+Expectations for students studying a VCE subject The Victorian Curriculum and Assessment Authority sets out guidelines that have to be strictly adhered to by teachers and students.
 Students are expected to:

-- Produce work that meets the required standard; - Submit work on time; - Submit work that is clearly his or her own; and - Observe VCAA and school rules.
+- Produce work that meets the required standard; - Submit work on time; - · Submit work that is clearly his or her own; and - Observe VCAA and school rules.

 Most of the assessment sections of the unit outcomes (SAC's - School Assessed Coursework) are completed in class.
 This ensures that work can be authenticated by teachers.
 This does not preclude normal expectations for a student to complete research and learning activities outside of class time.
 Some tasks for assessment of outcomes may in fact require preliminary preparation prior to completion of work in class.

-It is important to note that school policy states:

-"...students will be given one week to do the work that was not submitted on the due date, or one week to resubmit work that was unsatisfactory."
+It is important to note that school policy states: '...students will be given one week to do the work that was not submitted on the due date, or one week to resubmit work that was unsatisfactory.'
 This is at the discretion of the relevant teacher.
 Graded results from the first attempt of an assessment task cannot be changed.
 However, assessment tasks can be redeemed to pass the unit.
 The school has a policy, in line with the VCAA guidelines, that students have a minimum of 80% attendance.
 If a SAC is missed, students must obtain a medical certificate.
 This will enable the student to receive a fully graded SAC.
 Without a medical certificate, the grade will be zero.
 If a student wishes to change a SAC date, an application stating the reason must be made.
 Sanctioned applications are rare, and will be fully graded.
 Emphasis is placed on students becoming self-directed, developing skills to formulate patterns of work and homework/study timetables.
 Unit 1 & 2 - students should spend 2-3 hours a night on homework and Units 3 & 4 requires 3-4 hours of homework per night.
 Several hours of homework on the weekend is also necessary to keep on top of the workload.
 Study is essential and is an integral part of the work, not left until exam time.
+IMPORTANT: